orzubalsky/art-coop/src/home/welcome.md

 Did you know that **cultural workers are co-creating <i id="concept" data-concepts='<%= JSON.stringify(concepts.concepts) %>'></i>** right now?

-You can live a good life in community &ndash; without a boss, without a landlord, and with money for our dream projects.
+You can live a good life without a boss, without a landlord, and with money for our dream projects.
 This is happening right now.

-Welcome to Art.coop &ndash; we exist to grow the solidarity economy movement by centering systems-change work led by artists and culture-bearers.
+Welcome to Art.coop.
+We exist to grow the solidarity economy movement by centering systems-change work led by artists and culture-bearers.

 Join us as we: